 Contact details will be required for a nominated individual from the finance section of the institution to whom the award is made.
 This person may be identified once the grant has been offered.

 Reporting Requirements

-Projects must provide Annual and Half Year progress reports that are reviewed each year.
-These reports must provide robust reporting against intended objectives and include information on outputs and ethics and environmental impact.
+Projects must provide progress reports with robust reporting against intended objectives and include information on outputs and ethics and environmental impact.